 After moving to Chamonix I qualified as an IFMGA Mountain Guide in 2012.
 My passion for wild and remote places underpins our trips to Arctic Norway, which appear alongside private guiding on the classic backcountry runs in Chamonix.

 Outside the off-piste skiing and ski touring season I can be found working, from Chamonix, climbing and mountaineering on foot while waiting for the next snow fall.

 In addition, James is a regular contributor to Trek and Mountain Magazine and the mainstream climbing press and is one of the Trustees of the Chris Walker Trust.
-He is also generously supported by Haglöfs and EDELRID.
+He is also generously supported by Haglöfs.

 James is a member of the British Mountain Guides and his profile can be found here: James Thacker's profile on the British Mountain Guides website.

 Gillian and Alison have a similar background in skiing.
 They were both introduced to it at a very young age, and Gillian was also a keen ski racer having raced internationally for the British Childrens Team.
 Gillian continued to race for the university team whilst studying at Glasgow University.
 At that time she developed a passion for climbing.
 Ski mountaineering is the logical progression from there; an opportunity to combine the activities that you love.
 Since then she has completed numerous ski tours across the Alps, including an ascent of Mont Blanc.
 However Gillian is equally passionate about exploring the Scottish mountains on ski from her home in Fort William.
 So much so that she is a well known as a local activist in addition to here ski instruction.
 Gillian has also recently enjoyed Ski Mountaineering ( Skimo ) racing in Scotland, with some positions on podium in the two seasons the events have been running.
 Throughout...